Château de Saint-Cloud: 19th century

-Napoleon made Saint-Cloud his preferred residence and transformed the Salon de Vénus to a throne room, which Saint-Cloud had naturally lacked, but neither he nor the occupants to follow did much more to Saint-Cloud than interior decoration.
+Napoleon made Saint-Cloud his preferred residence and transformed the Salon de Vénus into a throne room, which Saint-Cloud had naturally lacked, but neither he nor the occupants to follow did much more to Saint-Cloud than interior decoration.
 When the Prussians captured it in 1814, they supposedly found Albrecht Altdorfer's The Battle of Alexander at Issus hanging in his bathroom.

-It was at Saint-Cloud once again, in Monsieur's Galerie d'Apollon, that Napoleon III invested himself as Emperor of the French on 1 December 1852.
+It was at Saint-Cloud once again, in Monsieur's galerie d'Apollon, that Napoleon III invested himself as Emperor of the French on 1 December 1852.
 During the Second Empire, Napoleon III and his wife Eugénie stayed at Saint-Cloud in the spring and the autumn.
 Napoleon III had the orangery demolished in 1862 and Eugénie transformed the bedroom of Madame into a salon in the Louis XVI style.
-The castle was used during much of the nineteenth century to welcome members of European royal families.
-For example, Queen Victoria and Prince Albert stayed at Saint-Cloud when they came to visit Paris for the first Exposition Universelle (1855).
+The castle was used during much of the 19th century to welcome members of European royal families; for example, Queen Victoria and Prince Albert stayed at Saint-Cloud when they came to visit Paris for the first Exposition Universelle of 1855.

-At Saint-Cloud, Napoleon III declared war on Prussia on 28 July 1870.
-The heights dominating Paris were occupied by the Prussians during the siege of Paris, who shelled Paris from the grounds of the château.
-Counter-fire from the French hit the building, and it caught fire and burned out on 13 October 1870.
-Much of its contents had been removed by Eugénie after war was declared.
+At Saint-Cloud, Napoleon III declared war on Prussia on 28 July 1870, which turned out to be fatal.
+The heights dominating Paris were occupied by the Prussians during the Siege of Paris, who shelled Paris from the grounds of the château.
+Counter-fire from the French hit the building, specifically in Napoleon III's bedroom, and it caught fire and burned out on 13 October 1870.
+Much of its contents had been removed by Eugénie after the declaration of war.

-The standing roofless walls were destroyed in 1891.
+The Third Republic ordered the demolition of the standing, roofless walls in 1891.
 The pediment of the château's right wing, one of the preserved parts of the building, was bought by Ferdinand I of Bulgaria and integrated into his Euxinograd palace on the Black Sea coast.